cshoe/cshoe.github.io/_work/readability.md

 layout: project
 ---
 <p>
     Readability was a bookmarking service hooked up to a powerful parsing engine.
 It stripped away clutter and placed a page's content in a configurable interface.
 A user could choose from different fonts, font sizes, colors and line width to create a reading interface that was comfortable.
-The service had it's roots in a browser plugin that went on to <a href="https://www.theregister.co.uk/2010/06/08/safari_reader_based_on_open_source_project/" rel="external">inspire Apple's Safari Reader</a>.
+The service had its roots in a browser plugin that went on to <a href="https://www.theregister.co.uk/2010/06/08/safari_reader_based_on_open_source_project/" rel="external">inspire Apple's Safari Reader</a>.
 Many found the service useful.
 The iOS apps were featured by Apple and there were over a million users on the platform.
 </p>

 <p>
     There was some controversy around Readability.
 Removing ads from a webpage obviously isn't ideal for those who depend on advertising revenue.
 Surprisingly that wasn't the most controversial aspect.
 Well before micro-payments were a mainstream discussion, Readability experimented with a business model aiming to support itself and content creators.
-The model had it's flaws but was an honest exploration into a new way to support content creators on the web.
+The model had its flaws but was an honest exploration into a new way to support content creators on the web.
 </p>

 <p>